How will you receive your financial aid funds?

 - Institutional Scholarships will appear as a credit on your bill (your signed scholarship contract must be received by the Scholarship Office)

-- Federal Direct Subsidized or Unsubsidized Loan requires the student to accept loan offers in the MyMocsNet account and will appear as a temporary credit (memoed aid) until the loan(s) is(are) disbursed.
+- Federal Direct Subsidized or Unsubsidized Loan requires the student to accept loan offers using the "Financial Aid" tool in their MyMocsNet account and will appear as a temporary credit (memoed aid) until the loan(s) is(are) disbursed.
 A Master Promissory Note (MPN) and completion of Entrance Loan Counseling are also required if you are a first time loan borrower at UTC.

 - Parent PLUS Loan and Grad PLUS Loan both require completion of the FAFSA, credit approval and a Master Promissory Note (MPN).
 The Parent PLUS Loan also requires the completion of a UTC PLUS Information Form.
 Once these requirements are met, a temporary credit (memoed aid) will appear until loan is disbursed.

 - Alternative Loans will appear as memoed aid if the loan has been approved and a UTC Private Loan Request Form is completed.

 - Work Study does NOT reduce the amount due on your bill.
 Work Study placement begins during the first week of school and instructions are sent to the student via your UTC e-mail once you have accepted the award using the "Financial Aid" tool in your MyMocsNet account.

 When do I Have to Pay Tuition and Fees